NEXGEN Sets The Young Horse Standard For 2021

 Whilst most winter yard management is a case of forward planning and common sense, and with many of the points raised below potentially saving you time and money, it is important to remember that the facilities on offer will be heavily determined by the budget you have and the livery packages on offer.
-As such, when viewing yards for lesser budgets or simpler packages, you should consider what you deem the most important aspects of winter management that will ensure you and your horses remain safe and happy over the winter months.
-Most importantly, you should be satisfied that the yard is managed by a team you feel are competent and experienced in year-round horse management and are therefore competent in their abilities to provide a good service and to care for your horse in a manner that meets your expectations.
+As such, when viewing yards for smaller budgets or simpler packages, you should consider what you deem the most important aspects of winter management to ensure you and your horses remain safe and happy over the winter months.
+Most importantly, you should be satisfied that the yard is managed by a team you feel are competent and experienced in year-round horse management and are therefore confident in their abilities to provide a good service and to care for your horse in a manner that meets your expectations.

 Horse walkers are also another benefit in the winter months.
 Even on days that are too wet to turnout or ride, you can pop your horse on the horse walker for them to stretch their legs and get them out of the stable while you muck out.
 Again, it is important to check any restrictions on the use of such facilities.